-Packed full of features, DeskAlerts is the perfect delivery channel for onboarding new staff.
+Packed full of features, DeskAlerts is the perfect channel to deliver your onboarding training program to new staff.

 1. Target staff

 DeskAlerts allows you to determine niche audiences to send information to.
-For example you can send to a particular work team, or a group of employees with something in common (such as start date in your organization).
+For example you can send training information specific to a particular work team, or a group of employees with something in common (such as start date in your organization).
 Or you can send to just one employee at a time.

 When you have new staff you can easily send them content that relates to onboarding on a schedule.
-For example you may send first day information, first week information, first month and so on.
-By staggering the information you send to new employees during their onboarding process you help them to ease into life at your company and don’t overwhelm them with too much information they’ll no doubt forget if you just bombard them with it on their first day.
+For example you may send first day training information, first week training information, first month and so on.
+By staggering the release of the material you send in your onboarding training program you help new employees to ease into life at your company and don’t overwhelm them with too much information they’ll no doubt forget if you just bombard them with it on their first day.

 2. Send content in a variety of formats